-- Find the source of the odor: Locating the spots where the mildew growth has occurred is extremely important.
-Carefully check through the car upholstery, rugs, air conditioning vents and spare tires for mildew odors.
-If you want to check out if the mold growth is in the air conditioner, then you can just start the A/C and check.
+The first thing to do is to locate where the mildew is.
+Don’t leave any stone untouched.
+Look under the car upholstery and rugs, inside the vents, and even the area where you keep your spare tires.
+If you detect that the mold growth is in the air conditioner, start the A/C and check.
 Mold growth in A/C is actually indicative of a moldy air filter.
 For cleaning A/C vents, you can use cotton swabs that are dipped in window cleaner.
-If you still feel that you’re A/C has not been cleaned out completely, then you can run the heater at full-blast for 10-15 minutes and also make sure to leave the windows open.
+If you still feel that your A/C has not been cleaned out completely, you can run the heater at full-blast for 10-15 minutes.
+Remember to leave the windows open.

-- Dry the Car Interiors: Park the car somewhere warm and you can leave the car doors open for a few hours so that the interior of the car becomes completely dry.
+Park the car somewhere warm and leave the car doors open for a few hours so that the interior dries completely.
 Remove the floor mats and dry them separately.

-- Cleaning up mildew spots: You need to clean the mildew spots by using a clean shop towel.
-For tough growth, you should use a dish sponge and vacuum so that you can scrub the growth easily.
-After you have cleaned the growth areas, you need to completely dry them.
-Use a hair-dryer for spot drying, which will be helpful to remove traces of moisture from your vehicle.
+You need to clean the mildew spots with a clean shop towel.
+For tough growth, use a dish sponge and vacuum so that you can scrub the growth easily.
+After cleaning the growth areas, dry them thoroughly.
+Use a hair-dryer for spot drying,.
+This is very helpful for removing traces of moisture from your vehicle.

-- Baking Soda: This component can help you greatly in removing the growth and odor of mildew from your car.
 Sprinkle baking soda on the upholstery and floor of the car.
 You can slowly spread it into the rugs.
-You can let it remain overnight and can then vacuum it to remove the mildew completely.
-Also, you can keep a bowl containing baking soda on the floorboard of your car so that it will absorb any of the remaining smell of mildew.
+Leave it overnight.
+Vacuum the next day.
+Also, you can keep a bowl with baking soda on the floorboard of your to absorb any lingering mildew smell.

-- Use an air-freshener: To bring back the pleasant self smell in your car, you can make use of an air freshener, but make sure that you use it only after you have cleaned the vehicle properly.
+To bring back the pleasant smell in your car, use an air freshener.
+Make sure that you use it only after you have cleaned the vehicle properly.